nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: How multi-index delete indicates successful execution**

-* **Alternative 1 (chosen choice):** Display a message indicating that a number of cases were successfully deleted, the number of cases corresponding to the size of the list of indexes.
+* **Alternative 1 (current choice):** Display a message indicating that a number of cases were successfully deleted, the number of cases corresponding to the size of the list of indexes.
     * Pros: Short and succinct, without taking up too much space on the GUI.
     * Cons: Does not show exactly which cases were deleted.